Redaguoti

 • Training your team

-The import experience is great for small simple TFVC repositories.
-It's also good for repositories that have already been "cleaned up" as outlined in Centralized version control to Git and the following Migrate from TFVC to Git section.
+The import experience is ideal for small, simple TFVC repositories.
+It's also suitable for repositories that are already clean, as outlined in Centralized version control to Git and the Migrate from TFVC to Git section.
 These sections also recommend other tools for more advanced TFVC repository configurations.

 Important

-Due to the differences in how TFVC and Git store version control history, we recommend that you don't migrate your history.
-This is the approach that Microsoft took when it migrated Windows and other products from centralized version control to Git.
+Due to the differences in how TFVC and Git store version control history, we recommend not migrating your history, which is the approach that Microsoft took when it migrated Windows and other products from centralized version control to Git.

 1. Select Repos, Files.